This enrolment leads to the Investment Advice strand of the New Zealand Certificate in Financial Services Level 5.

 Documents can be uploaded using the student dashboard function, scanned and email to your tutor, or posted to our offices. note that client names should be removed.

-You must have completed 10 credits within the first 3 months.
+You must have completed a minimum of 10 credits within the first 3 months.

 Investment Advice Module